 - Litote offers 10 factory presets to help kickstart a project

 Inear Display Litote is a solid plugin overall.
-It is designed to be as straightforward and easy to use as possible.
+It is designed to be as straightforward to use as possible.
 However, don’t let its simplicity fool you.
 Litote has in-depth sonic possibilities behind its clean and simple interface, making it a vital tool for sound designers and producers.

-- Delay line freezing feature which as discussed before, freezes the input feed while extracting grains.
+- Delay line freezing feature, which, as discussed before, freezes the input feed while extracting grains.
 This makes the plugin perfect for live sampling

 - SaltyGrain supports MIDI control for the plugin parameters